 How Cortisol Comes Into Play

-When stress strikes, your body releases cortisol—a hormone the adrenal glands produce.
+When stress strikes, your body releases cortisol, a hormone the adrenal glands produce.
 Cortisol can be your best friend in short bursts, like when you need a quick energy boost to power through a workout or meet a tight deadline.
-But prolonged exposure to stress means prolonged exposure to high cortisol levels, and that’s where things get tricky.
+But prolonged exposure to stress can mean higher cortisol levels, and that’s where things get tricky.
 Excessive cortisol production throws your body out of sync in more ways than one.
 You might notice weight gain, fatigue, or an increase in anxiety.
-But what you may not immediately connect is that cortisol can also interfere with your reproductive hormones, potentially disrupting ovulation and altering your menstrual cycle.
-Whether you start skipping periods or find your cycle becoming more irregular, your hormones are trying to tell you something – and it might be that stress is taking its toll.
+It can also interfere with your reproductive hormones.
+Whether you start skipping periods or find your cycle becoming more irregular, your hormones might be trying to tell you something.
+Our advice?
+Listen.

 How Stress Affects Reproductive Hormones

 Cortisol’s interference with your reproductive system doesn’t just cause annoying period symptoms.
-Elevated cortisol also lowers progesterone production, crucial for regulating your cycle.
-This imbalance can lead to heavier periods, mood swings, and even painful cramps.
-It’s not just about your body reacting to stress—it’s your hormones begging for relief.
+Elevated cortisol also lowers progesterone production, which is crucial for regulating your cycle.
+This can lead to heavier periods, mood swings, and even more painful cramps (just what we all need!).

 The Art of Stress Management

 Here’s the good news: while you can’t eliminate stress entirely, you can definitely manage it.
 One of the most effective ways to combat stress is through movement.
-Regular exercise - especially activities that release endorphins like running, yoga, or dancing - can help reduce cortisol levels, giving your body the hormonal break it craves.
+Regular exercise, especially activities that release endorphins, such as running, yoga, or dancing, can help reduce cortisol levels, giving your body the hormonal break it needs.
 If high-intensity workouts aren’t your thing, gentler forms of movement like walking or stretching also work wonders for calming both body and mind.

-Self-care is more than just a buzzword—it’s a necessity for managing stress.
-Whether journaling, practicing mindfulness, or indulging in a bubble bath, these calming rituals can help balance out the hustle of daily life.
+Self-care is more than just a buzzword; it’s essential for managing stress.
+Whether journaling, practising mindfulness, or indulging in a bubble bath, these rituals can help balance out the hustle of daily life.
 The key is consistency, carving out daily space for relaxation and emotional release.